zhibin-wang09/Eco-Analyzer/README.md

 # Eco-Analyzer

 # Pre-req
-For anyone who is contributing to this repo you might need to use `git lfs`(*git large storage*).
+(Not required) For anyone who is contributing to this repo you might need to use `git lfs`(*git large storage*).
 It serves as an way to by pass the git restriction on 100MB file size upload to the repo.

-It is required to install Redis Cache if the user of this repo is intended to start the spring boot application.
-To do so read the following instructions.

 `git lfs` make the uploaded file serve as a pointer to the actual content. `filename` -> `actual content of file`.

+(Required) To install Redis Cache if the user of this repo is intended to start the spring boot application.
+To do so, please read the following instructions.

 ## To install `git lfs`